-B.A.S.S. establishes Anglers for Clean Water®, a nonprofit group to combat water pollution and habitat degradation.
+B.A.S.S. establishes Anglers for Clean Waters, a nonprofit arm to combat water pollution and habitat loss.

 Roland Martin wins the first of his nine Bassmaster Angler of the Year awards.